influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 #### Example: Calculate oil temperature

-For example, you want to calculate oil temperature over a given interval.
+For example, you want to calculate oil temperature over a given interval using the machine-production sample data.

+{{% note %}}
+If you have a retention period on your bucket, you need to update your Cloud to the [usage-based plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan) in order for the query to work.
+{{% /note %}}

 The total exposure considers both the total hours in the day and temperature for specified periods throughout the day.
 A time-weighted average is equal to the sum of units of exposure (in the `_value` column) multiplied by the time period (as a decimal), divided by the total time.
 In this example, the average oil temperature for the time range is calculated across three different stations in a production line.